emilvictor/Code-Quiz/README.md

 - Make sure to also send some errors when the user didnt meet the criteria for creating a new account
 - `RegisterController` you could use the `Auth()` facade.
 Even though it works right now, the `login` method appears marked as `undefined method` by VSCode
 - `UserScores.php:14` you could change that line to `return $this->belongsTo(User::class);` works the same but its clearer that you are referencing the User model.

+## Backlog

+- Elaborate testing
+- Actually write a quiz(?)
+- Write a backlog